 Nice areas for a stroll, some coffee, some shopping

 The part of the centre called De Jordaan is really nice.
-Beautiful centuries old houses, canals, quaint shops and restaurants.
+Beautiful 17th century houses, canals, quaint shops and restaurants.
 Good for a full day of strolling around.
 Don’t miss Brouwersgracht, often voted prettiest street of the city.
 And keep an eye out for hidden courtyards, many of which are open to the public in daytime, but please respect the residents’ privacy.

 The ‘grachtengordel’ (canal belt) right next to De Jordaan is what catches the eye the minute you study Amsterdam’s map.
 It’s the unique set of 17th century semi-circular man-made canals, now UNESCO World Heritage.
 It’s part of the city centre and consists of Prinsengracht, Keizersgracht, Herengracht and Singel.
 Study the gable stones as you stroll past the houses.